When diagnosed with cancer, one of the first things a person asks is: How bad is it?

-While the TNM system describes cancer in great detail, many cancers, are grouped into five less-detailed, yet more familiar stages.
+While the TNM system describes cancer in great detail using letters and numbers, many cancers are grouped into five less-detailed yet more familiar stages.
 These can be described as stage 0, 1, 2, 3 or 4.

-- Stage 0 describes cancer in situ, or “in place.”
-These cancers are still located in the place they started and have not spread to nearby tissues.
-Often highly curable usually by removing the entire tumor with surgery.
+- Stage 0 describes cancer in situ or “in place.”
+This is an early stage.
+These cancers are still located where they started and have not spread to nearby tissues.
+Often highly curable, usually using surgery to remove the tumor.

 - Stage 1 is often called early-stage and indicates the tumor has not grown deeply into nearby tissues or spread to the lymph nodes or other parts of the body.

-- Stage 2 and Stage 3 generally indicate the presence of larger cancers or tumors, which have grown more deeply into nearby tissue and may have also spread to lymph nodes but not to other parts of the body.
+- Stage 2 and 3 generally indicate the presence of more significant cancers or tumors, which have grown more deeply into nearby tissue and may have also spread to lymph nodes but not to other parts of the body.

-- Stage 4 is also called advanced or metastatic cancer as the cancer has spread to other organs or parts of the body.
+- Stage 4 is also called advanced or metastatic cancer, as cancer has spread to other organs or parts of the body.

 For the most part, he said, the stage of a cancer doesn’t change.
-The exception, however, is when a cancer has been diagnosed as an early stage, like a Stage 1, and years later there is a recurrence of the cancer.
+The exception, however, is when cancer has been diagnosed as an early stage, like Stage 1, and years later, there is a cancer recurrence.

 “Another way the stage of a cancer can change is by down staging,” Dr. Shaukat said.
 “For example, in breast cancer, a patient may undergo chemotherapy to make the tumor more operable.”

 - Cancer stage helps determine the type of treatment, such as guidelines and timelines.